-- 5.1 The national approach to contact tracing has been highly iterative and remains so, however, is proposed to include two main elements: - Covid 19 App: This is an innovative, but largely untested approach to using technology to support people to identify when they are symptomatic, order swab tests, and send tailored and targeted alerts to other app users who have had close contact.
+- 5.1 The national approach to contact tracing has been highly iterative and remains so, however, includes two main elements: - Covid 19 App: This is an innovative, but largely untested approach to using technology to support people to identify when they are symptomatic, order swab tests, and send tailored and targeted alerts to other app users who have had close contact.
 Even when operational, this feature of the national model will be insufficient as a standalone approach due to limitations in terms of reach and functionality.
-The NHSX app will no longer go forward but government are working with Apple/Google to develop an App that will be in place by the autumn. - National Contact Tracing Service (NCTS): This incorporates a significant scaling up of the tried and tested contact tracing approach and has 3 proposed tiers:

-Tier 3: A new cohort (c.25, 000) of contact tracing call handlers based within a national call handling centre providing phone-based contact tracing (PBCT);

-Tier 2: A significantly increased cohort (c.3, 000) of trained contact tracing Specialists providing phone-based contact tracing (PBCT) to be recruited through a national recruitment approach;
+The NHSX app will no longer go forward but government are working with Apple/Google to develop an App that will be in place by the autumn and is currently being piloted in Newham and the IOW. - National Contact Tracing Service (NCTS): This incorporates a significant scaling up of the tried and tested contact tracing approach and has 3 tiers: - Tier 3: A cohort (c.12, 000) of contact tracing call handlers based within a national call handling centre providing phone-based contact tracing (PBCT); Tier 2: A significantly increased cohort (c.3, 000) of trained contact tracing Specialists providing phone-based contact tracing (PBCT) recruited through a national recruitment approach;